Musbell/Computer-Pointer-Controller/README.md

 This reduce the model size and load time, although models with lower precision gives low accuracy but better inference time.

 ## Stand Out Suggestions
-* I enabled user to select video or camera as input file to the application.
+* I enabled user to select video or camera as input to the application.
 * I used openvino benchmark to discover the best model precision combination to use, in order to improve inference time and accuracy

 ### Async Inference